Chyannetech/RandomDog/README.md

-## This Application was created using React to create an API call on the click of a button to retrieve/render a single radom Dog.
+## This Application was created using React to create an API call on the click of a button to retrieve/render a single random Dog.